drghost14/OpenGL3DModel/README.md

-# OpenGL3DCube
+# OpenGL3DModel

-**OpenGL3DCube** is a clean and modern C++ graphics demo showcasing real-time 3D cube rendering with lighting, custom camera controls, and textured surfaces using Raylib, GLAD, and OpenGL 3.3.
+**OpenGL3DModel** is a clean and modern C++ graphics demo showcasing real-time 3D model rendering with custom camera controls, and textured surfaces using Raylib, GLAD, and OpenGL 3.3.
 It's built upon the CodeCanvas template and provides reusable classes for camera movement, shader management, texture loading, VAO/VBO abstraction, and more — a solid foundation for learning modern OpenGL or building interactive 3D visualizations.

 ---